 Who is a Marine Surveyor: Qualification, Skills, Roles & Responsibilities

-A marine surveyor is a specialized professional who inspects ships, cargo, and marine structures to ensure safety, compliance, and seaworthiness.
-Learn about their qualifications, skills, roles, and responsibilities in the maritime industry.
+Who is a Marine Surveyor?
+Learn about their qualifications, key skills, and the roles and responsibilities they handle in the maritime industry.

 Unexpected events and uncertainties constantly surround the marine industry.
 Additionally, the marine insurance landscape is a complex one, which requires specialised skills to carry out various tasks.